LGBTQ rights in Queensland: Legalisation of male same-sex activity

 The Fitzgerald Inquiry was commissioned in the late 1980s in Bjelke-Peteresen's temporary absence, following allegations of corruption and misconduct in the Queensland Police.
 The inquiry subsequently investigated the entire system of government.
 One of its recommendations was that a newly established Criminal Justice Commission review the laws governing voluntary sexual behaviour, including homosexual activity.

 This proposal was an issue in the 1989 state election.
 National Party leader Russell Cooper, whose party was heavily implicated in corruption by the Fitzgerald Inquiry, tried to galvanise socially conservative support using his party's opposition to the legalisation of homosexual conduct.
 During the election campaign he claimed that his party's corruption was a "secondary issue" to moral issues like abortion and homosexuality, adding that the then-Opposition Labor's policy of decriminalisation would send a "flood of gays crossing the border from the Southern states".
-As a result, Cooper was lampooned in Labor advertisements as a wild-eyed reactionary, a clone of Bjelke-Petersen and/or a puppet of Nationals party president Sir Robert Sparkes.
+As a result, Cooper was lampooned in Labor advertisements as a wild-eyed reactionary, a clone of Bjelke-Petersen and/or a puppet of National Party president Sir Robert Sparkes.
 Cooper's party lost the election to Labor.

 Following its victory, the new Government of Wayne Goss undertook the proposed review into the legality of homosexuality.
 That review recommended that homosexual offences be removed from the state's Criminal Code and that the age of consent for private consensual conduct be 16 years for both homosexual and heterosexual conduct.

 Goss' government largely implemented the changes in the Criminal Code and Another Act Amendment Act 1990, which was passed by the parliament on 28 November 1990 and received royal assent on 7 December 1990.
 Decriminalisation was strongly opposed by the National Party at the time, but they ultimately failed to prevent it.
 Repeal of the anti-homosexuality offences took effect upon proclamation on 19 January 1991.